 Fighting Childhood Hunger With Baseball Star Josh Bell

-- Do you picture a grandmother raising her grandchildren on limited income whose physical limitations make it difficult to cook?
+- A grandmother raising her grandchildren on limited income who has physical limitations that make it difficult to cook

-- Do you picture recently laid off parents skipping meals so that their three kids can eat?
+- Recently laid off parents skipping meals so that their three kids can eat

-- Or a woman whose husband was badly injured in an accident and has to decide between food for the kids and her husband’s medication?
+- A woman whose husband was badly injured in an accident and has to decide between food for the kids and her husband’s medication

-All of these stories are a part of what we mean when we say “childhood hunger.”
-It’s not just a term – it is the very real, sometimes devastating circumstance that an estimated 13.1 million families face every day in the United States.
+All of these stories are a part of what we mean when we say “food insecure.”
+It’s not just a term – it is the very real, sometimes devastating circumstance that an estimated 15 million families face every day in the United States.

 The good news is that there are ways to help.
 Ways to make a real impact.
-And we’ve teamed up with baseball star Josh Bell to help do just that.
+And we’ve teamed up with Josh Bell of the Pittsburgh Pirates to help do just that.

 The Effects of Childhood Hunger